IzKuipers/Portfolio-2025/blog/2025-11-8-Retrospective-of-2025.md

 A major downside of translating stuff like Sacruda and this very portfolio you're on right now is that the Svelte code becomes inherently less readable because you've got all that `{$_("")}` guff all over the place.
 My approach minimalizes the extra characters by just using JSON hierarchy strings (as I call them) surrounded by percent symbols.

+> _NOTE:_ ArcOS does NOT yet have support for multiple languages.
+It's a constant process of translating every string of text in the OS with a translation string, so it's taking a very long time.
+The branch, `izk-test-i18n-implementation`, won't be merged into `main` for another couple months.

 ## Node package